CAE Reading and Use of English Practice Test 5 Printable and PDF version

 PART 7

-41. E The paragraph begins with the description of what is inside the building.
+41. E The paragraph begins with a description of what is inside the building.
 This is the building mentioned in the paragraph before this one.
-‘The rigorous authenticity’ that is mentioned in the next paragraph refers to the little details of paragraph E — the cough medicine, the certificates on the wall and so on.
+‘The rigorous authenticity’ that is mentioned in the next paragraph refers to the little details of paragraph E — the cough medicine, the certificates on the wall, and so on.

 43. D The paragraph before starts describing characters of the show, and paragraph D carries on with the task.